aidantmcloughlin/SIDEREF/README.md

-You may reproduce output figures and tables that use these data by running:
+You may reproduce manuscript figures and tables that use these outputs by running:
   ``library(here)``

   ``source(here("R/post_hoc_analysis.R"))``